-Real estate agencies ought to invest in fire safety systems in order to protect their assets.
+Real estate agencies ought to invest in Real Estate Passive Fire Protection systems in order to protect their assets.
 While the most commonly used are the basic fire suppression systems like sprinklers and fire extinguishers, less attention is placed on passive fire protection.
-This type of structural fire protection works by containing the fire in its point of origin such that it does not spread to other parts of the building.
+Real Estate Passive Fire Protection works by containing the fire in its point of origin such that it does not spread to other parts of the building.

 The Passive fire protection (PFP) is built to compartmentalise areas and prevent collapsing through a structural defense.
 Any real estate agency with this type of resistance has way higher levels of protection and assurance for safety.

 The passive fire protection structure has four main areas:

 The construction of this area is built to guard the skeletal structure involving the steel and joint systems from being hit by the fire.
 Using fireproof materials such as cementitious products, gypsum-based plasters and fireproofing cladding, the structural integrity of the building is guarded with the best possible concrete composition.

 Barriers are built to inhibit the spread of fire in the building and allow a safer egress.
 By use of rated walls and floors, evacuation routes are protected from fire and smoke.
 These structures include firewalls, smoke barriers, fire partitions, which extend through the walls, floors, and ceilings and finally stopped at a concealed space for maximum protection.
 With these stable concrete materials, fire cannot tear them down easily compared to ordinary walls.

 Doors and entry points serve as the opening protection against fire.
 Usually, fire-rated doors/glass and framing are assembled to enclose the fire within its area of origin.
 In duct systems, fire and smoke dampers are installed to also function as fire barriers.
 Without the opening protection, fire resistance won’t fully serve its purpose.